-Charles H. Erhart, Jr. Director since 1970 Age: 76 Mr. Erhart retired as President of W. R. Grace and Co. (hereinafter "Grace"), Columbia, Maryland (international specialty chemicals, construction and packaging) in August 1990, having held that position since July 1989.
+Mr. Erhart retired as President of W. R. Grace and Co. (hereinafter "Grace"), Columbia, Maryland (international specialty chemicals, construction and packaging) in August 1990, having held that position since July 1989.
 Previously, he was Chairman of the Executive Committee of Grace and held that position from November 1986 to July 1989.
 He is a director of Omnicare.

-Joel F. Gemunder Director since 1977 Age: 62 Mr. Gemunder is President of Omnicare and has held this position since May 1981.
+Mr. Gemunder is President and Chief Executive Officer of Omnicare and has held these positions since May 1981 and May 2001, respectively.
 He is also a director of Omnicare and Ultratech Stepper, Inc.

-Patrick P. Grace Director since 1996 Age: 46 Mr. Grace is President and Chief Executive Officer of Kingdom Group, LLC, New York, New York (a provider of turnkey compressed natural gas fueling systems) and has held this position since January 2002.
-Previously, he was President of Kingdom Group, LLC, from December 2000 to January 2002 and he was Executive Vice President of Kingdom Group LLC from August 1999 to December 2000.
-He is also President of MLP Capital, Inc. (a managing partner of several real estate and mining ventures in the southwestern United States).
-From December 1997 to January 31, 1999, Mr. Grace was also Chief Operating and Financial Officer of C3 Communications, Inc., San Francisco, Cali-
+Mr. Grace is President of MLP Capital, Inc., co-managing partner of several real estate and mining interests in the southeastern United States and has held that position since March 1996.
+From January 2002 to August 2002, he was also President and Chief Executive Officer of Kingdom Group, LLC, New York, New York (a provider of turnkey compressed natural gas fueling systems) which filed for bankruptcy in November 2002.
+Previously, he was President of Kingdom Group, LLC, from December 2000 to January 2002 and he was Executive Vice President of Kingdom Group, LLC from August 1999 to December 2000.
+From December 1997 to January 31, 1999, Mr. Grace was also Chief Operating and Financial Officer of C3 Communications, Inc., San Francisco, California, a unit of Level 3 Communications (interactive marketing).